tower120/rc_event_queue/doc/principal-of-operation.md

 Chunk's `read_count` atomic +1 operation happens only when `Reader` cross inter-chunk boundary.
 And that's basically all atomic stores for reader.

 One important thing to note: is that both - writers and readers - go in one direction.
-This means that if reader are in chunk 2 - chunks 0 and 1 are read.
+This means that if reader is in chunk 2 - chunks 0 and 1 are read.

 ## EventQueue